 - Managerial positions

 Even though we now live in a digital age and many offices have gone paperless, there’s still a high demand for paper in the United States.
 The paper industry continues to employ thousands of people.
-The one significant difference between the paper mills of today and the paper mills that were in operation from the 1930s through most of the 1970s is that modern mills no longer rely on asbestos for insulation and other aspects of the business.

 Paper Mill Workers and Asbestos Exposure